 The UK’s A Level results were unusually disastrous this year, throwing into doubt our children’s futures as well as university admissions processes.
 What went wrong?

-We’d argue that the problem lay, not in the mathematics or coding of the algorithm, but in the assumptions that drove its formulation.
+We’d argue that the problem lay, not in the mathematics or coding of the A Level algorithm, but in the assumptions that drove its formulation.
 And where do those assumptions come from?
 They come from humans.

 What is an algorithm?

 An algorithm is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.
 They are used as specifications for performing calculations, data processing, automated reasoning, and other tasks.
 ‘If…then’ captures much of their processes.

 An example is to find the largest number in a list of numbers of random order.
 Finding the solution requires looking at every number in the list.
 From this follows an algorithm, which says: